-In February, Ford announced that it planned to build a factory in Michigan to produce affordable lithium iron phosphate (LFP) batteries for its electric vehicles in partnership with Chinese battery maker CATL, per the MIT Technology Review, but that deal is reportedly now in danger of falling apart.
+In February, Ford announced that it planned to build a factory in Michigan to produce affordable lithium iron phosphate (LFP) batteries for its electric vehicles in partnership with Chinese battery maker CATL, per the MIT Technology Review, but that deal and the plant's production plans have seen a rocky road since.

 The deal with CATL came under scrutiny in the U.S. House of Representatives, with the House Energy and Commerce Committee sending a letter to Ford in September requesting more information about the nature of the partnership.